Updated: Sep 15

 Even as Jordan won the SEC and took LSU to a title game at the Superdome (an event Justin remembers attending vividly...more on that later), he became a problem child and a thorn in the side of Coach Les Miles' beleaguered, befuddled staff:

-During a bar fight scuffle, Jordan got arrested after booting a man in the face while he laid on the ground, later adding marijuana charges to the list.
+During a bar fight scuffle, Jordan got arrested after booting a man in the head while he laid on the ground, later adding marijuana charges to the list.

-In 2013, history repeated itself when Rickey, then a recent LSU signee, punched a plain-clothes detective in the face and head repeatedly after arresting one of Rickey's friends....once again alcohol-related Mardi Gras insanity outside of a bar costing LSU as a team.
+In 2013, history repeated itself when Rickey, then a recent LSU signee, punched a plain-clothes detective in the face and head repeatedly after the officer arrested one of Rickey's friends....once again alcohol-related Mardi Gras insanity outside of a bar.

 In fact, as Bleacher Report's Brett Stephen reported in 2013, there was a bizarre, unspoken loyalty afforded to both Jordan and Rickey Jefferson: